Choosing a new car seat can be hard…

 If you have more than one child in the back seat, or if you need to also seat an adult in the back, space could be an issue and you want to make sure to take this into account when looking at the range of car seats.
 Some are slimmer than others and some puzzle better than others.

-There is nothing worse than desperately trying to seat 3 across the back seat3 across the back seat – and not be able to.
+There is nothing worse than desperately trying to seat 3 across the back seat – and not be able to.

 Searching for a vehicle seat protector?